3derekmason/3derekmason/README.md

-I'm Derek, a full-stack software engineer in the Denver, CO area.
-My love for problem solving and seeing others solve their problems as well has led to my strong desire to contribute to and improve my community.
+_Hi there!_

+I'm Derek, a full-stack developer in/from Colorado, USA.
+My desire to make life better and easier for **anyone** has led me to various outlets in which I could help my community.
+Software development has been my path to opening doors and unlocking creativity I never thought possible.

+Although I currently lean towards open source projects/framworkes, I an an avid learner and love exploring any language or technology that sounds interesting.
+My favorite right now is [RedwoodJS](https://redwoodjs.com/).
+Definitely check it out if you haven't yet! _** (not an ad)_

-When not working, you'll probably find me out shooting some hoops 🏀 _(Go 76ers)_, listening to/ creating/ playing music 🎼, or just somewhere exploring the beatiful state I live in! 🏔️
+When not working, you'll probably find me out shooting some hoops 🏀 _(Go 76ers)_, listening to/ creating/ playing music 🎼, or just somewhere exploring the beatiful state I live in 🏔️

 ---